analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

    analog@analog:~$ iio_attr -a -C

-The `iio_reg </resources/tools-software/linux-software/libiio/iio_reg>`__ command reads or writes SPI or I2C registers in an IIO device.
+The :ref:`libiio iio_reg` command reads or writes SPI or I2C registers in an IIO device.
 This is generally not needed for end applications, but can be useful in debugging drivers.
 Note that you need to specify a context using the *-u* qualifier when you are not directly accessing the device via RPI or when you are using the ADICUP3029 platform.

 ::